ankitRay1/SystemPhish/README.md

 # SystemPhish
-It is specially made for  grabbing the  windows Password , android pincode and iphone password  using pishing attacks.
+It is specially made for  grabbing the  windows Password , android pincode and iphone password  using phishing attacks.

 ### Usage:
 #### Turn on Wifi hotspot in Termux before executing commands..